plomgrading/plom/doc/source/faq.rst

 .. note::
     If you do not have access to your old server, you can carefully manually reconstruct the specification.
-    You can extract the ``publicCode`` from the QR codes of the printed pages (e.g., using a QR app on your phone).
+    You can extract the "public code" from the QR codes of the printed pages (e.g., using a QR app on your phone).
     See the source code ``plom/tpv_utils.py`` for hints on interpreting the results.
-    If the server was multi-versioned, you're in trouble: in principle as of 2024, you could write a script to extract the version map from the scans themselves.
+    If the server was multi-versioned, you're in trouble: in principle as of 2025, you could write a script to extract the version map from the scans themselves.